murilobnt/foxer/tutorials/linux/executing/readme.md

 This is what the Makefile I've put into *your_project* is doing:

+   - It sets include paths to both gs2d/include and your_project/include.
    - It compiles your source code (under *src*) into objects.
    - It links these objects with the gs2d.a static library under *gs2d/lib* and create the executable.